-Measurement: This is now assured in our restructured curriculum and new major field graduation requirements and confirmed via ETS Field Test scores.
+Measurement: This is now assured in our restructured curriculum and new major field graduation requirements.

 Objective 2: Students will demonstrate an understanding of theoretical perspectives, empirical findings, and historical, societal, and cultural trends in psychology.

 Outcome 2: Students will demonstrate satisfactory knowledge of concepts, constructs, theory, empirical research, and trends through objective and subjective evaluation.